dafer45/TBTK/doc/Manual.md

 To facilitate the exploitation of block diagonal Hamiltonians TBTK has restricted support for automatically detecting when it is handed a Hamiltonian with a block diagonal structure.
 However, for this to work the developer has to organize the Index structure in such a way that TBTK is able to automatically take advantage of the block diagonal structure.
-Namely, TBTK will automaitcally detect existing block structures as long as the Index has the subindices that identifies the independen blocks standing to the left of the intra block indices.
+Namely, TBTK will automatically detect existing block structures as long as the Index has the subindices that identifies the independent blocks standing to the left of the intra block indices.
 For a system with say three momentum subindices, one orbital subindex, and one spin subindex, where the Hamiltonian is block diagonal in the momentum space subindices, an appropriate Index structure is {kx, ky, kz, orbital, spin}.
-If for some reason the Index structure instead is given as {kx, ky, orbital, kz, spin}, TBTK will only be able to automatically detect kx and ky as block-indices, and will treate all of the three remaining subindices orbital, kz, and spin as internal indices for the blocks (at least as long as the Hamiltonian does not happen to also be block diagonal in the orbital subindex).
+If for some reason the Index structure instead is given as {kx, ky, orbital, kz, spin}, TBTK will only be able to automatically detect kx and ky as block-indices, and will treat all of the three remaining subindices orbital, kz, and spin as internal indices for the blocks (at least as long as the Hamiltonian does not happen to also be block diagonal in the orbital subindex).

 @page Solvers Solvers